Skip to main content

 ## 4. Things That Trip People Up

-- "We deploy to a subdirectory `/freshstart/`.
+- "We deploy to a subdirectory.
 Image paths need to account

 - "The WordPress API v1.0 is broken.
 Always use v1.2."

-When I added AGENTS.md to a Django project, the AI stopped suggesting synchronous views for my async-only setup.
+When I added an AGENTS.md to a Django project I was consulting on, the AI stopped suggesting synchronous views for my async-only codebase.
+That was a suggestion it had been making on almost every generation before.

 Don't let your project be a mess of scattered configs and assumed knowledge.
 Write it down.
-Standardize it.
+Keep it in the repo.
+Update it when decisions change.

-Your AI will thank you.
-And honestly, so will the next human who joins the project.
+Your AI tools will produce better code.
+And honestly, the next human developer who joins the project will thank you too.
+Good documentation has never hurt anyone.

 References: